 Zed runs on macOS and Linux.
 The Linux version reached stable in early 2025 and is actively developed.
 Same editor.
 Same configuration.
 Same settings file.
 Your settings.json and keybindings work on both platforms.

 This matters because the endgame for a lot of developers on this blog is Linux.
-If you are moving off Apple or Microsoft platforms, your editor should come with you.
+If you are moving to Linux, your editor should come with you.
 Zed does.
 Your configuration is a JSON file in a known location.
 Copy it to a new machine and you have your editor.
 No account sync.
 No cloud service.
 No dependency on a company’s infrastructure to move your own settings to your own machine.

 On Linux, install via the official script: